 Tickets for the 2018 Pinball Show

 Tickets for the showcase will be available in advance only.
 We want to ensure that all attendees have the absolute best possible experience and have plenty of room to mingle and experience and play the pinball machines.
 To do this we have a limited number of tickets available for each day.
 Once the limit is reached, we are sold out, and no more tickets will be issued.
 Hence generally speaking there will not be tickets available at the door.
 Yes it is possible we may have door tickets, however this will be a last minute decision.
 So if you want to guarantee a ticket, it’s best to get one from our Ticket reservation web page.
-In 2016 we completely sold out (as in every ticket for every day sold!), so don’t wait until the last minute to get your 2017 ticket.
+In years past we completely sold out (as in every ticket for every day sold!), so don’t wait until the last minute to get your show ticket.

 Why is the Ann Arbor Pinball Show better and different?